-Operating Forecasts for the Next Fiscal Year Ending December 31, 2024
+Operating Forecasts for the Next Fiscal Year Ending December 31, 2025

-The future business environment surrounding the Group is expected to remain uncertain, as there are risks regarding the downturn of overseas economies that will exert downward pressure on the Japanese economy.
-These risks include the effects of global financial tightening and concerns about the future of the Chinese economy.
-The Japanese economy is expected to be on an upward trend due to the effects of various policies despite some unstableness.
+The future business environment surrounding the Group is expected to remain unpredictable, as there are various factors such as rising prices of goods, the situation in the Middle East, and U.S. policy trends, while economic recovery is expected due to improvements in employment and income conditions.
 Under these circumstances, the Group will diligently strive to develop markets using its comprehensive responsive abilities based on its technological capabilities while further evolving our efforts.

-For the fiscal year ending December 31, 2024, revenue is expected to increase due to the expanded sales of industrial masks and the recovery of deliveries of the "KOACH" open clean zone creator, although the demand for anti-infection masks is assumed to return to the level before COVID-19.
+For the fiscal year ending December 31, 2025, revenue and profit are expected to increase primarily due to the expansion of deliveries of the "KOACH" open clean system.